How to hire your first employee in Georgia

 - Workers Compensation Posters (English or Spanish)

 Hey, you’re almost finished.
 The final step in the hiring process is to head over to the Georgia New Hire Reporting Center to let them know you’ve made a hire.
-You can make your report online or the old-fashioned way—through the post office.
-(If you’ve set up your payroll service, you can also see if they’re set up to report the hire on your behalf.
-Many of them will!)
+You can fill out your Georgia new hire reporting form online or the old-fashioned way—through the post office.

 However you make the hire, you’ll need to report the following information.